-If you see a tall clock tower (the one housing Big Ben), the next scene will be inside the Houses of Parliament.
+If you see a tall clock tower (the one housing Big Ben), the next scene will be inside the Houses of Parliament (though the building itself is technically known as the Palace of Westminster).
 A huge building, with other office buildings attached, it has miles of corridors and is open for guided tours in the summer (other times you need an MP to arrange it).
 It's a Royal Palace—so no dying if you're common.

 If you see a building with a black door bearing the number '10' on it and a uniformed police officer standing guard outside, then what happens next will be occurring in Number 10, Downing Street, the official residence and offices of the Prime Minister of the United Kingdom.
 Although it looks like a relatively modest townhouse from the outside, inside it is a really very large network of offices, meeting rooms and the Prime Minister's private quarters.
 There is actually no keyhole at all and the door only opens from the inside.